-While the purpose of your business is to store and protect other people’s property, you need to first secure your own.
-With warehouse business property insurance, you can protect your buildings, their contents, your grounds and other structures from damage due to fire, weather, smoke, theft and other causes of loss.
-Business property insurance protects your assets, including office equipment, computers, furniture, tools and equipment.
+While the purpose of your business is to store and protect other people’s property, your first step is to secure your own.
+With warehouse business property insurance, you can protect your buildings, their contents, your grounds, and other structures from damage due to fire, weather, smoke, theft, and other causes of loss.
+Business property insurance protects your assets, including office equipment, computers, furniture, tools, and equipment.

-You may also need commercial general liability coverage, like any business, in order to protect your customers or the general public who may be on your premises from accidents, injuries and property damage caused by your negligence.
+Like any other business, you may also need commercial general liability coverage in order to protect anyone on your premises from accidents, injuries, and property damage caused by your negligence.

 Warehouse owners assume responsibility for their customers’ goods for a fee.
-Typically, the warehouse owner is expected to provide “reasonable care” for the stored goods.
-If, however, the warehouse owner is negligent in some manner that results in damage to the customers’ property, the warehouse owner can be held liable for the loss.
+Typically, the warehouse owner is expected to provide “reasonable care” for the goods you store.
+If, though, the warehouse owner is negligent in some manner and a customer’s property ends up damaged, the warehouse owner can be held liable for the loss.

-Warehouse liability claims can result from any of these causes:
+Warehouse liability claims can come from a number of sources, including:

-If your negligence leads to one of these circumstances, you can be held liable and can even be sued.
-You need insurance coverage that pays for your customers’ damaged, lost or stolen property.
+If your negligence leads to any one of these circumstances, you could be held liable and be sued.
+To protect yourself, you need insurance coverage that pays for your customers’ damaged, lost, or stolen property.

-Some insurance companies offer warehouse legal liability insurance (sometimes referred to as bailee’s coverage), a policy specifically designed to protect warehouse customers.
-And remember, while warehouse legal liability insurance is applicable in cases where you are negligent, your customers must insure their goods stored in your warehouse for other types of losses (fires, windstorms) that are not caused by your negligence.
+Some insurance companies offer warehouse legal liability insurance (also sometimes referred to as bailee’s coverage), a policy specifically designed to protect warehouse customers.
+And remember, while warehouse legal liability insurance applies to cases where you’re found negligent, your customers still need to insure their goods stored in your warehouse for other types of losses (fires, windstorms) that aren’t caused by your negligence.

-Warehouse legal liability insurance can be complex and may exclude certain occurrences based on the legal agreements you have in place with your customers.
-A knowledgeable independent insurance agent who has experience working with warehouse insurance can help you find the best coverage options for your specific business.
+Warehouse legal liability insurance can be complex and confusing — even exclude certain occurrences based on the legal agreements you have in place with your customers.
+A knowledgeable independent insurance agent with experience working with warehouse insurance can help you find the best coverage options for your specific business.